DavidGravy/Video-to-Camera-Synchronisation-Test/README.md

 ![BadBlackWhiteCloser](https://github.com/user-attachments/assets/63f2a740-1df2-45f6-843f-4838f562348e)

 ## Line Tests
 The line test is useful as it can present itself more obviously to the human eye on the camera monitor or viewfinder.
-The tests present a single moving horizontally moving line, then multiple lines, then repeats vertically.
+The tests present a single horizontally moving line, then multiple lines, then repeats vertically.

 ### Good Line Frame Examples
 In the below you can see the lines presenting as one solid line with no tearing or ghosting.